Shetland: Etymology

-The name Shetland may derive from the Old Norse words hjalt ('hilt'), and land ('land').
+The name Shetland may derive from the Old Norse words hjalt ('hilt'), and land ('land'), the popular and traditional claim.
 Another possibility is that the first syllable is derived from the name of an ancient Celtic tribe.
+Andrew Jennings has suggested a link with the Caledones.

-In 43 CE, the Roman author Pomponius Mela made reference in his writing to seven islands he called the Haemodae.
-In 77 CE, Pliny the Elder called these same islands the Acmodae.
+In AD 43, the Roman author Pomponius Mela made reference in his writing to seven islands he called the Haemodae.
+In AD 77, Pliny the Elder called these same lands the Acmodae.
 Scholars have inferred that both of these references are to islands in the Shetland group.
-Another possible early written reference to the islands is Tacitus' report in Agricola in 98 CE.
+Another possible early written reference to the islands is Tacitus' report in Agricola in AD 98.
 After he described the Roman discovery and conquest of Orkney, he added that the Roman fleet had seen "Thule, too".

 In early Irish literature, Shetland is referred to as Insi Catt — "the Isles of Cats" (meaning the island inhabited by the tribe called Cat).
 This may have been the pre-Norse inhabitants' name for the islands.
-Cat was the name of a Pictish people who occupied parts of the northern Scotland (see Kingdom of Cat); and their name survives in the names of the county of Caithness and in the Scottish Gaelic name for Sutherland, Cataibh, which means "among the Cats".
+Cat was the name of a Pictish people who occupied parts of the northern Scottish mainland (see Kingdom of Cat); and their name survives in the names of the county of Caithness and in the Scottish Gaelic name for Sutherland, Cataibh, which means "among the Cats".